-Although 174 km of pipeline length was added to B.C.'s inventory in 2022, there was a decrease in the number of actively operating pipelines as a result of permit holders' continued efforts to appropriately deactivate and abandon older pipelines.
+Despite an increase in the total pipeline length inventory, there was a decrease in the number of actively operating pipelines as a result of permit holders' continued efforts to appropriately deactivate and abandon older pipelines.
 Pipelines transport refined and unrefined products including natural gas, sour natural gas, liquid hydrocarbons (such as crude oil), water and other gases or liquids.
-Over 78 per cent of the total pipeline kilometres regulated by the BCER transport natural gas,
+Over 79 per cent of the total active pipeline kilometres regulated by the BCER transport natural other gases or liquids.
+Over 79 per e total active pipeline kilometres by the BCER transport naturaldefinitions and product classifications are available in the Glossary on page 17.DEACTIVATEDABANDONEDTable 1 comparison of 2023 to 2022: